NautilusTrader

 • XNYM: New York Mercantile Exchange (NYMEX)

-Other venue MICs can be found in the venue field of responses from the metadata.list_publishers endpoint.
+Other venue MICs are in the venue field of responses from the metadata.list_publishers endpoint.

 Timestamps

-• ts_event: The matching-engine-received timestamp expressed as the number of nanoseconds since the UNIX epoch.
+• ts_event: Matching-engine-received timestamp in nanoseconds since the UNIX epoch.

-• ts_in_delta: The matching-engine-sending timestamp expressed as the number of nanoseconds before ts_recv.
+• ts_in_delta: Matching-engine-sending timestamp in nanoseconds before ts_recv.

-• ts_recv: The capture-server-received timestamp expressed as the number of nanoseconds since the UNIX epoch.
+• ts_recv: Capture-server-received timestamp in nanoseconds since the UNIX epoch.

-Nautilus data includes at least two timestamps (required by the Data contract):
+Nautilus data requires at least two timestamps (per the Data contract):

-• ts_init: UNIX timestamp (nanoseconds) when the data object was initialized
+• ts_init: UNIX timestamp (nanoseconds) when the data instance was created.

 See the following Databento docs for further information: